breezy-weather/breezy-weather/docs/TECHNICAL.md

 If someone adds a new language in Weblate, there a couple of things to do in app.

-First of all, go to Android settings to know the alphabetical order of the language and the name of the language.
-If you can’t write the name of the language with your keyboard (non-latin usually), please check Wikipedia list of languages, it will be easy to copy/paste from there.
+Please check on Wikipedia the name of the language in the language, and copy/paste it for later.
+Then, go to Android settings to know the alphabetical order of the language to add it in the same order in Breezy Weather.

 Then add it to `app/src/main/res/values/arrays.xml` in `languages` and a technical name in English in `language_values`.